rostislav-nikitin/coasyncpp/README.md

 Unknown error.
 ```

 In the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.

-In the successful case, the resulting value will be wrapped into the `std::expected` value member.
-But if some uncaught exception is thrown, then the error member of std::excpected will store the `std::variant<E1, E2, ...>` with `En` error.
-In case an error is not inherited from the std::exception happens it will be transformed into the `async_error`.
+- In the successful case, the resulting value will be wrapped into the `std::expected` value member
+- If any uncaught exception is thrown (inherited from std::exception or not), then the error member of std::excpected will store the `std::variant<E1, E2, ...>` with `async_error`
+- If you want to put some typed error differ from the `async_error` then you need to catch exception in the coroutine code and return it via std::unexpected.

+So, all uncaught exceptions that happen inside a coroutine are caught in the background and transformed into the `async_error` and all other exceptions could be caught and returned via std::unexpected.